 Reduce Risk of Losing Your Passport

 Losing your passport can be a nightmare scenario, especially if you need to leave for a trip in the near future—or, even worse—are stranded in another country.
 A passport holder cannot absolutely guarantee that you won’t lose your passport, but it can reduce the risk.
-This is especially true of passport holders that come with neck straps, which make it easy to carry your passport and other essentials on you at all times.
-You can even easily tuck your passport holder under your shirt so that it’s not visible to others but you still have easy access as needed.
+This is especially true of passport holders that come with neckstraps, which make it easy to carry your passport and other essentials on you at all times.
+You can even easily tuck your passport holder under your shirt if you have a money belt so that it’s not visible to others but you still have easy access as needed.